memfault/interrupt/_posts/2023-10-18-rust-in-yocto.md

 A potential workaround for those not content with these versions is to override built-in rust support with the `meta-rust` layer.

-An intriguing development post the official Rust endorsement in open-oe was Randy MacLeod's [PR submission](https://github.com/meta-rust/meta-rust/pull/364) to meta-rust, proposing the deprecation of this layer in favor of the newly integrated support.
+An intriguing development post the official Rust endorsement in open-embedded was Randy MacLeod's [PR submission](https://github.com/meta-rust/meta-rust/pull/364) to meta-rust, proposing the deprecation of this layer in favor of the newly integrated support.
 Interestingly, this PR has yet to be merged, leaving a layer of ambiguity regarding the delineation between "official" and recommended.
 The continued existence of meta-rust undeniably offers some benefits, such as extending an updated Rust environment to older Yocto versions.

 The progress on meta-rust was further discussed in a [November 2022 presentation](https://www.youtube.com/watch?v=7uCzL2ZwRMU), which highlighted the maintainers' current focus on enhancing testing, reproducibility, and minimizing build times.